maystocks/maystocks/README.md

 Enter key/secret during setup, they will be encrypted using a password and stored locally (in %APPDATA%/maystocks on Windows,
 $HOME/Library/Application Support/maystocks on Mac).

 Currently, only US market data is supported.
+Trading is not supported (links to trading sites are shown for some brokers).

 Left click to scroll/zoom.
 Right click to reopen settings after initial setup.

 ## Q & A

-### How do I trade?

-This is a pre-alpha release of the software, only basic paper trading is currently supported (with alpaca).
-Improvements and a lot more visual feedback are on the way.

-If you'd like to speed up development, please sponsor this project using the links above.

 ### How about more indicators?

 More indicators will be added eventually.

-### Does maystocks also support crypto data/trading?
+### Does maystocks also support crypto data?

 Not yet, but I plan to add support.
 Please bear with me - any kind of encouragement is welcome :-)

 ### Could you please add support for a specific broker/api provider?

 Please suggest additional brokers on the community discord.

-If you would like to commercially sponsor this project, please contact me through [maystocks.net](https://www.maystocks.net/).

 ### Community